-Managed objects represent the core domain entities that comprise a particular domain.
+Managed objects are used to represent the core domain entities that comprise a particular domain.
 The managed-object instances are stored in the database, and their values can be changed, and instances can be deleted.
 Because they are the central entities in the system, and because they can be modified and deleted, they are guarded by a security model ensuring that a user is properly authenticated and authorized before a particular action is performed.
 There is code to deal with managed objects in three of the layers shown in Figure 5: domain, persistence, and management.
 Both unit tests and integration tests are needed to test the implementation effectively.
-Unit Tests.
-Unit tests are generated to validate the domain-object implementation.
-These tests ensure that the validation code is working properly for each class by verifying that invalid attribute values cannot be used in constructors or mutator methods, and that randomly generated valid data can be used.
-There are also tests to ensure that standard methods such as equals() and compareTo() are implemented properly.